CyberElites-NSAKCET/Resources/App_Scripts/README.md

 - **Email Index**: Ensure `e.values[1]` corresponds to the email column in your sheet.
 - **Gmail Limits**: Free Gmail accounts are limited to 100 emails per day.

----

-## License

-This project is licensed under the MIT License.
-Feel free to use and modify it as needed.